MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 17. Checkout Success Page     <a name="checkoutsuccesspage"></a>
 The Page is shown to the user when their order has been processed.
-It contains a Thank you message and includes the order information, order details, delivery details and billing information, and a link to the new arrival page on the site.
+It contains a Thank you message and includes the order information, order details, delivery details and billing information, and there is a link to the latest deals page on the site.
 There is also a success message displayed(toast) advising the user that their order has been processed successfully and a confirmation email will be sent to them.

 <br>